Alan Warner (novelist)

 Alan Warner (born 1964) is a Scottish novelist who grew up in Connel, near Oban.
-His notable novels include Morvern Callar and The Sopranos – the latter being the inspiration for the play Our Ladies of Perpetual Succour and its subsequent film adaptation, Our Ladies.
+He is best known for his novels Morvern Callar (1995) and The Sopranos (1998) – the latter being the inspiration for the play Our Ladies of Perpetual Succour (2015) and its subsequent film adaptation, Our Ladies (2019).

-Life and career

 Early life

-Warner's father was a Yorkshireman who served in World War Two.
-His parents were in their forties when he was born, and ran a coal delivery business in Mull, a shop in Kilchoan, and a small hotel in Oban, before in 1963 buying the 42-bedroom Marine Hotel, close to Oban ferry terminal.
+Warner's father, Frank Warner, was a Yorkshireman who served in World War Two.
+Warner's parents ran a coal delivery business in Mull, a shop in Kilchoan, and a small hotel in Oban, before in 1963 buying the 42-bedroom Marine Hotel, close to Oban ferry terminal.
+They were both in their forties when he was born.
+Around 1982 Warner's parents sold the hotel and retired to Spain.

-He attended Oban High School, and his interest in reading was sparked when he was fifteen, after he bought three novels whose covers suggested stories with a sexual dimension: Charles Webb's The Graduate, André Gide's The Immoralist and Albert Camus' The Outsider.
+He attended Oban High School and left it at sixteen years old, after which he started working on the railways as a shunter.
+His interest in reading was sparked when he was fifteen, after he bought three novels whose covers suggested stories with a sexual dimension: Charles Webb's The Graduate, André Gide's The Immoralist and Albert Camus' The Outsider.
 He explained in an interview with the Scottish Review of Books in 2011: "I had presumed novels were an art form which only happened elsewhere and had died out in Scotland around the time of Walter Scott.
 What a very curious but genuine assumption.
 On the other hand, I could argue this was because local bookshops were stuffed with Scott and not a single work of modern Scottish literature."
+After this he bought random Penguin Classics books from the local charity shop to read on his own.

-After moving to London, he studied at Ealing College.
-On his return to Scotland he studied at Glasgow University, where he wrote a dissertation on Joseph Conrad and the theme of suicide.
+After moving to London, he started studying at Ealing College in his early twenties.
+On his return to Scotland, he studied at Glasgow University, where he wrote a dissertation on Joseph Conrad and the theme of suicide.
 He then spent some time participating in the Spanish rave scene, before working in Scotland as a train driver's assistant, musician and barman.